Anthonyg5005/hf-scripts/README.md

   - Easily creates environment to quantize models to exl2 to your local machine.
 Supports both Windows and Linux.

 - Upload folder to repo
   - Uploads user specified folder to specified repo, can create private repos too.
 Not the same as git commit and push, instead uploads any additional files.
-This is more to be modified to your needs then used by itself.
+This is more of a practice for me than for actual usage.

 - Manage branches
   - Run script and follow prompts.
 You will be required to be logged in to HF Hub.
 If you are not logged in, you will need a WRITE token.
 You can get one in your [HuggingFace settings](https://huggingface.co/settings/tokens).
 Colab and Kaggle secret keys are supported.